Intercalated BSc Comparative Pathology

 The programme is composed of both a Research Project and two taught modules: Principles of Pathology and Applications of Pathology.
 The Principles of Pathology module is taught on Monday's and Tuesdays, and Applications of Pathology is taught on Thursday's and Friday's.
-These two modules take place over 10 weeks in term one and include lectures, seminars and practical classes taught by experts in their fields.
-A major part of the programme will be dedicated to the design, development and execution of the student's personal Research Project.
-The research project runs full-time from January through to May.
-Funding for these projects will be provided centrally from the RVC.
+A major part of the programme will be dedicated to the design, development and execution of the student's personal research project.

 Our students come from many different schools, backgrounds and countries all sharing common goals - a strong ambition to succeed in the veterinary field and a desire to improve animal health and welfare.

 We welcome applications from individuals with great potential and those with the dedication to commit to the course and succeed in the veterinary profession.
 We demand high levels of motivation and, in return, promise a rich and rewarding experience during your time with us.